gramineproject/graphene/CONTRIBUTING.rst

    formatting fixes mixed with features, no moving files and changing them at the same time).
 #.
 Meaningful commit messages (it's much easier to get them right if commits are
    really atomic).
-Should include which component was changed ({Linux,SGX} PAL / shim / glibc) in the format "[component] change description".
+Should include which component was changed (Pal-{Linux,SGX}
+   / LibOS / Docs / CI) in the format "[component] change description".
 #.
 Every PR description should include: what's the purpose of the changes, what
-   is changed (and how, in case of redesigning a component), how to test the changes.
+   is changed (and how, in case of redesigning a component), and how to test the changes.
 #.
 Is it possible to implement this change in a significantly better way?
 #.
 It's C, so check for common problems: correct buffer sizes, integer